learn-co-curriculum/phase-0-html-tag-lab/README.md

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Finally, run `npm install` to install the lab's dependencies.
-Run `npm test` as you go to see your test progress.
+Run `learn test` as you go to see your test progress.

 ## Code an `h1` Tag